Jump to Navigation

 Washington County Protection From Abuse Procedures

-In Washington County, cases involving Protection From Abuse (P.F.A.) are heard by the Family Court Judge in his courtroom.
+In Washington County, cases involving domestic violence or spousal abuse are heard by the Family Court Judge in his courtroom.

 If there is an emergency and it is after normal business hours, an Emergency Order can be issued by a Magisterial District Judge after 4:30 p.m. on a business day or when the Court of Common Pleas is closed.
 An Emergency order is in effect until the end of the next business day of the Court of Common Pleas.
 You must report to the Court of Common Pleas to have a temporary order issued.